Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Threats to Validity

-\textbf{External validity.} The survey sample ($n=23$) is purposive (practitioners and researchers with LLM experience) across three regions (US, AU, CN); this supports utility claims but limits population prevalence estimates and may underrepresent non-English or organization-specific documentation practices.
+\textbf{External validity.} The pilot practitioner study sample ($n=23$) is purposive, involving practitioners and researchers with LLM experience across the US, AU, and CN.
+This supports utility claims for informed users, but limits broader generalization and may underrepresent non-English or organization-specific documentation practices.
 More importantly, we do not yet report a longitudinal deployment study in a live industrial setting.
 CRAI-MCF has not been evaluated through sustained use in an enterprise governance process, procurement workflow, or release pipeline.
-The three A/B cases (general, medical, creative) improve domain coverage yet cannot span the full design space of LLM deployments; results should be generalized with caution to highly regulated or safety–critical subdomains.
+The three A/B cases broaden domain coverage, but cannot span the full design space of LLM deployment, especially in highly regulated or safety-critical settings.

-\textbf{Conclusion validity.} Preference effects were evaluated with Wilson CIs and exact binomial tests; nonetheless, multiple comparisons and small per–case counts warrant conservative interpretation.
-Subgroup analyses are treated as exploratory given limited sizes.
-For the cost proxy, reporting a single aggregated reduction (about 38\%) avoids over–fitting to per–case fluctuations but may mask variance across artifacts and workflows.
+\textbf{Conclusion validity.} Preference effects were evaluated with Wilson confidence intervals and exact binomial tests; however, multiple comparisons and small per-case counts warrant conservative interpretation.
+For the cost proxy, reporting a single aggregate reduction (about 38\%) may mask variance across artifacts and workflows.
 Overall, the current evidence is best interpreted as supporting CRAI-MCF's usefulness for improving documentation navigability, comparability, and maintenance structure, rather than as definitive proof of downstream gains in live industrial decision-making.

-\textbf{Ethics statement.} The survey involved human participants (professional practitioners) and complied with the ACM Publications Policy on research involving human participants and subjects.
+\textbf{Ethics statement.} The pilot practitioner study involved human participants and complied with the ACM Publications Policy on research involving human participants and subjects.
 Our institution’s ethics procedures determined the study to be minimal risk and exempt from full review.
-All participants provided informed consent.
-Participation was voluntary and uncompensated; participants could withdraw at any time.
-The survey instrument was administered in English; responses were de-identified prior to analysis.
+All participants provided informed consent, participation was voluntary and uncompensated, and responses were de-identified prior to analysis.
 No proprietary or company-confidential artifacts were used.
-An anonymized replication package is provided in the supplementary materials.